-The scope of work is a description of the products and services to be provided by the vendor who is awarded the contract.
+The scope of work is a section of a solicitation that provides a description of the products and services to be provided by the vendor.
 The Contract Developer should use the business requirements identified in the Needs Assessment as the starting point for drafting the scope of work.
 The success or failure of a contract can usually be linked to the adequacy of the planning, analysis, and thoroughness of the scope of work.
 Time spent planning, analyzing, and drafting the scope of work will result in savings of time, resources and money, and will improve the quality of products and service provided.